RippleOSI/Ripple-Stack-Vagrant-Docker/README.md

 This repository contains a Vagrantfile and a Docker Compose file which together automate the setup of a working Ripple Stack.

-I've started here with some explanation of why this development setup has been chosen, but if you want to just get on with installation, jump to the [Get RippleOSI Stack]() section.
+I've started here with some explanation of why this development setup has been chosen, but if you want to just get on with installation, jump to the [Get Ripple Stack](#get-ripple-stack) section.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->